Environmental Cleanup Program – The Cleanup Process at Fort McClellan

 Evaluating and choosing remedies that will minimize and/or prevent exposure to hazardous substances, pollutants, or contaminants.

 In an effort to expedite the process and to achieve the earliest possible reuse for the property, the BRAC Cleanup Team (BCT) is following the DoD Fast-Track Cleanup approach to environmental restoration.
-Under the Fast-Track Cleanup, the BCT works with the local community and the Anniston-Calhoun County Fort McClellan Development Joint Powers Authority (JPA) to address cleanup priorities that accommodate local redevelopment needs.
+Under the Fast-Track Cleanup, the BCT works with the local community and the McClellan Development Authority (MDA) to address cleanup priorities that accommodate local redevelopment needs.
 Property that is identified as a high priority for redevelopment is cleaned up first and transferred.
 Based on current programmed funding projections, it is the Army’s plan to complete all remedial actions within the next ten years.

 Who’s involved in the cleanup?